• Skip to primary navigation

 How long does chia pudding take to set?

 Chia pudding takes at least an hour to set, but I find two hours to be better.
-If it works for you then you can also leave it in the fridge overnight.
+If it works for you (likely not my low histamine readers) then you can also leave it in the fridge overnight.

 📖 A note for my low histamine readers